puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ### Example: Class names can't have hyphens

-Not everyone is a devotee of the underscore.
+In Puppet 2.7, the acceptability of hyphenated class names changed a few times.
+The root problem is that hyphens are not distinguishable from arithmetic subtraction operations in Puppet's syntax.
+Throughout the 3.x series, class names with hyphens were deprecated but not completely removed.
+Now they are completely illegal since arithmetical expressions can appear in more places.

-This will fail the whole catalog compilation.
+They will fail the whole catalog compilation.

 ### Example: Import no longer works

-Usually this is an old-school site.pp that does something like 'import nodes/*.pp'.
-You don't fix this in code, so much as show the customer that the 'manifest' configuration in puppet.conf can take a whole directory and that it searches subdirectories.
+Usually this is an old-school site.pp that does something like `import nodes/*.pp`.
+You don't fix this in code, because the `manifestdir` setting in puppet.conf can take a whole directory and that it searches subdirectories.

 This will fail the whole catalog compilation.